High-Probability Convergence Guarantees of Decentralized SGD: Main Results

 \begin{lemma} Let \textup{\textbf{(A3)}} hold.
 If $\alpha_t \leq \frac{1}{2L}$, we have

 \end{lemma}

 Lemma \ref{lm:descent-inequality} provides an important deterministic descent-type inequality for \dsgd and is the starting point for our analysis.
 The right-hand side of the above inequality consists of terms that arise in centralized \sgd plus a consensus gap term $\sum_{i \in [n]}\|\xit - \oxt\|^2$, which stems from the decentralized nature of the algorithm and bounding this term is crucial to ensure convergence.
-To finish this subsection, we provide a technical result on the behaviour of the stochastic noise in the HP sense.
+To close the subsection, we provide an important result on the behaviour of the stochastic noise in the HP sense.
 Let $\sigma^2 \coloneqq \frac{1}{n}\sum_{i \in [n]}\sigma^2_i$ be the average noise parameter.
 We then have the following result.

 \begin{lemma} If \textup{\textbf{(A4)}} holds, then the following are true for any $t \geq 1$, $i \in [n]$ and $\Ft$-measurable $v \in \R^d$. \begin{enumerate} \item $\E\lbr\exp\lp\langle v,\zit \rangle\rp \: \vert \: \Ft\rbr \leq \exp\lp\frac{3\sigma_i^2\|v\|^2}{4}\rp$.